 My husband and I are only a couple days away from an exchange on a property in Golders Green and my parents have transferred the exchange deposit to my conveyancing practitioner.
 I am now informed that as the deposit has not come from me my solicitor needs to disclose this to my mortgage company.
 I am advised that, in also acting for the mortgage company he must inform them that the balance of the purchase price is not just from me.
 I disclosed to the lender about my parents' contribution when I applied for the home loan, so is it really appropriate for this now to hold matters up?

-The lawyer is legally required to clarify with lender to make sure that they know that the balance of the purchase price is not from your own funds.
-Your solicitor can only notify this to your bank if you agree, failing which, your lawyer must cease to continue acting.
+The solicitor is legally required to check with mortgage company to ensure that they are aware that the balance of the purchase price is not from your own resources.
+Your solicitor can only reveal this to your mortgage company if you agree, failing which, your lawyer must cease to continue acting.